-Curry puffs are a part of our lives but every single time someone mentions these carb-ridden snacks to me, the first thing that comes to my mind is Old Chang Kee.
-I believe there are many other curry puff stalls out there waiting to be heard of.
-Also, one of my biggest pet peeves is when I bite into a curry puff and realise it’s filled with more air instead of filling.
-I did not pay just to eat air – I mean it’s called filling for a reason.
-If you love snacking on curry puffs as well, I’ve compiled a list of curry puffs that won’t disappoint both you and your tummy!
+Every time someone mentions curry puffs to me, the first thing that comes to my mind is Old Chang Kee, but I believe there are many other curry puff stalls out there waiting to be heard of.
+If you love snacking on curry puffs as well, I’ve compiled a list of the best curry puffs in Singapore that won’t disappoint both you and your tummy!

 1. Tanglin Crispy Curry Puff

 Image credit: @pncng

 If you frequent Hong Lim Market & Food Centre in Chinatown often, you would probably have stumbled upon Tanglin Crispy Curry Puff Since 1952, known for their Potato Chicken with Egg Curry Puff ($2).
 The extra crispy skin gives a crunch into the savoury and spicy curried potato chicken and the hard-boiled egg adds an element of surprise.
 It’s a moreish snack to have so always buy more than one if you’re planning to get it!